Home

 - Client Secret

-You can do this either by using an .env file (recommended) or by setting environment variables directly.
+You can do this either by setting environment variables directly, or by loading values from an .env file explicitly.

 Using an .env file